 - Orange, clementine or mandarin oranges

-Prepare the ingredients: Rinse, dry, and trim the brussels sprouts by trimming any brown leaves and slicing off the bottom end of the sprouts.
+Prepare the ingredients: Rinse, dry, and trim the Brussels sprouts by trimming any brown leaves and slicing off the bottom end of the sprouts and cutting them in half.

 Chop the shallots and garlic, rinse the citrus, and cut it into small pieces with the skin on.
 Line a baking sheet with parchment paper.